commonsharp/SurvivalProject-Server/README.md

 # SurvivalProject-Server
 Server files for the game Survival Project, written in Java.

+# 16/03/2017
+* Big changes in the server packets code.
+Each packet is in a fixed size now and we can insert fields easier.

 # 15/03/2017
 * It seems that using the unpacked version of sp.exe (debug-mode or release-mode) causes the game to crash, unfortunately.
 I believe it's because the IOProtect isn't running, and sp.exe throws an exception after a few seconds (10?).
 Maybe there's a way to bypass it.